Aerial Photo of RCAF Station Sea Island, August 1945

-In her book, "Bridge to the World: The Life and Times of Sea Island" published by the City of Richmond Archives, Mary Keen writes that military use of the airport continued after WWII when the Cold War of the 1950's saw a return to training exercises at RCAF Station Sea Island.
+In her book, "Bridge to the World: The Life and Times of Sea Island" published by the City of Richmond Archives (see the attached PDF, 3MB), Mary Keen writes that military use of the airport continued after WWII when the Cold War of the 1950's saw a return to training exercises at RCAF Station Sea Island.

 Bridge to the World

 Through the RCAF and National Defence and Canadian Forces Directorate of History and Heritage and other resources, the Sea Island Heritage Society has been able to document the history of a number of squadrons created or stationed at RCAF Station Sea Island.

 Click any of the cards below to learn more about each squadron and their role at RCAF Station Sea Island.

 RCAF Station Sea Island parking map from the Station Sea Island Air Force Day Program, 1958

 After World War II, RCAF Station Sea Island was renamed RCAF Station Vancouver.

 When the Canadian military reorganized and consolidated services in the 1960's, several military bases were downsized, merged or closed as a result.
 RCAF Station Sea Island closed on March 31, 1964.